 Property Name Default Value Description Web Server URL Prefix <empty></empty> Correct value depends on the web server in use.
-Note that this property is not used in environments running Analysis Server as a standalone web server.
-Do not change this value after installation without first contacting Alphablox Analytics Customer Support.
+Do not change this value after installation without first contacting DB2 Alphablox Customer Support.
 New Log Start Message Level INFO Establishes the least severe message level to write to a new log file.
 New Log End Message Level FATAL Establishes the most severe message level to write to a new log file.
 Setting the same value on this and the New Log Start Message Level property (for example, ERROR) creates a log containing messages of only the specified level.

-Property Name Default Value Description Enable Authentication Yes Sets whether users must authenticate before accessing Server resources and Alphablox Analytics applications.
+Enable Authentication Yes Sets whether users must authenticate before accessing DB2 Alphablox resources and DB2 Alphablox applications.
 When the value is "No," all users log in as guest with no requirement for a password.
-Automatically Generate User Profiles No Determines whether user profile is automatically created when a user logs into Alphablox Analytics.
-When set to Yes , it causes any user request, regardless of the password, to be accepted and the user to be granted access to Analysis Server.
-Authorized Client List <empty></empty> Lists the users authorized to access Alphablox Analytics.
-The value is a comma-separated list of IP addresses and/ or host names; wildcards are not permitted.
-An empty list indicates that all users are permitted to access Analysis Server.
-When using web server security, it is important to set authorized clients so only the web server machine can access Alphablox Analytics.
+Automatically Generate User Profiles No Determines whether user profile is automatically created when a user logs into DB2 Alphablox.
+When set to Yes , it causes any user request, regardless of the password, to be accepted and the user to be granted access to DB2 Alphablox.
+Authorized Client List <empty></empty> Lists the users authorized to access DB2 Alphablox.
+The value is a comma-separated list of IP addresses and/or host names; wildcard characters are not permitted.
+An empty list indicates that all users are permitted to access DB2 Alphablox.
+Note: When using web server security, it is important to set authorized clients so only the web server machine can access DB2 Alphablox.
 Message History Size 100 Sets the number of messages saved to the message history area for viewing in the console.
-When the area fills, the Server wraps to the beginning, overwriting the oldest messages (the messages are still saved in the log file).
-Save on Exit Yes Sets whether to save the current state of Analysis Server (and all its properties) when its session ends.
+When the area fills, the DB2 Alphablox wraps to the beginning, overwriting the oldest messages (the messages are still saved in the log file).
+Save on Exit Yes Sets whether to save the current state of DB2 Alphablox (and all its properties) when its session ends.
 If administrators or assemblers made changes during a session and failed to save them, leaving this value as "Yes" ensures that the changes are not lost.

-Property Name Default Value Description Default HTML Client Theme coleman This sets the default theme to use when rendering application pages into HTML format.
-(For more information see the Developer's Guide for the DHTML Client.)
+Default HTML Client Theme coleman This sets the default theme to use when rendering application pages into HTML format.
+(For more information see the Developer's Guide .)
 SMTP Server specified during installation Sets the name of an SMTP server so applications that use JavaMail to send mail can operate successfully.
 Set this to the name of a valid SMTP mail server.

-Keep Users Loaded (in minutes) -1 Sets the number of minutes to keep user objects in memory after last instance of a user session.
-The default, -1, keeps users loaded indefinitely (while the server is running).
+Property Name Default Value Description Keep Users Loaded (in minutes) -1 Sets the number of minutes to keep user objects in memory after last instance of a user session.
+The default, -1, keeps users loaded indefinitely (while the DB2 Alphablox is running).
 In conjunction with the "Load All User Objects" setting in the Startup properties, this setting can be used for more efficient memory management and faster User Manager startup when you have many users.

-- 4 Enter the required values for these properties. - 5 Click the Save button to apply the changes.
+- 1. Enter the required values for these properties. - 2.
+Click the Save button to apply the changes.